 - Age-appropriate education regarding the effects of HM.
 Very young children need to follow an adult’s instructions (“time to rest, darling!”), but giving older kids and teens a medical explanation of how HM contributes to fatigue, pain, injuries, etc. teaches them to think.
 Understanding the common causes of their issues makes things less scary and empowers them.
 If you aren’t sure how to explain why your child could have difficulty perceiving how hard they are working or whether they are sitting in an ergonomic position, read Hypermobility and Proprioception: Why Loose Joints Create Sensory Processing Problems for Children for some useful information.
 You could ask your child’s OT or PT for help.
 They should be able to give you specific examples of how your child responds to challenges and even a simple script to use in a discussion.
 Explaining the “why” will help children understand how to anticipate and prepare for the effects of HM.

-- Consider finding a pediatric occupational therapist to teach your child postural, movement and interoceptive awareness, adapt your child’s learning and living environments for maximal ease and endurance, and teach your child joint protection techniques.
+- Consider finding a pediatric occupational therapist to teach your child postural, movement and interoceptive awareness skills based on science, not emotion, adapt your child’s learning and living environments for maximal ease and endurance, and teach your child joint protection techniques.
 Occupational therapists are often thought of as the people that hand out finger splints and pencil grips.
 We are so much more useful to your child than that narrow view!
 For example, I have adapted desks for optimal postural endurance and decreased muscle tension.
 This has immediate effects on a child’s use of compensations like leaning their chin on their hand to look at a screen.
+Read Why Joint Protection Solutions for Hypermobility Aren’t Your Granny’s Joint Protection Strategies to understand more about what OTs can offer you.
 OT isn’t just for babies or handwriting!

 - Pacing starts with identifying priorities.
 If you don’t have boundless energy, attention, strength and endurance, then you have to choose where to spend your physical “currency”.
 Help your child identify what is most important to them in their day, their week, and so on.
 Think about what gives them satisfaction and what they both love to do and need to do.
 This type of analysis is not easy for most kids.
 Even college students struggle to prioritize and plan their days and weeks.
 Take it slow, but make it clear that their goals are your goals.
 For many children with HM, being able to set goals and identify priorities means that they will need to bank some of their energy in a day or a week so that they are in better shape for important events.
 They may divide up tasks into short components, adapt activities for ease, or toss out low-level goals in favor of really meaningful experiences.
 Can this be difficult or even disappointing?
 Almost certainly!
 The alternative is to be stuck at an event in pain, become exhausted before a job is completed, or end up doing something that places them at higher risk for injury.